FreshRSS/FreshRSS/docs/en/developers/03_Running_tests.md

 ## GitHub Actions for Continuous Integration

 Tests are automatically run when you open a pull request on GitHub.
-They are done with [GitHub Actions](https://github.com/FreshRSS/FreshRSS/actions).
+They are performed with [GitHub Actions](https://github.com/FreshRSS/FreshRSS/actions).
 This is done to ensure there is no regressions in your code.
 We cannot merge a PR if the tests fail so we will ask you to fix bugs before to review your code.

 If you are interested, you can take a look at [the configuration file](https://github.com/FreshRSS/FreshRSS/blob/edge/.github/workflows/tests.yml).